fetzerch/sync_music/README.rst

 the album artist information into the composer field.
 This can be enabled by adding the `--albumartist-composer-hack` parameter.

+Some media players don't properly support artist tags.
+This restriction can be bypassed by writing the artist information into the album artist field.
+This can be enabled by adding the `--artist-albumartist-hack` parameter.

 Some media players don't properly support disc number tags with tracks numbered starting with 1 for every disc.
 The user typically wants to group them by disc and not by track position.
 This can be solved by creating a different album for